ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 ### Question 5: Common Connection Issues

-**Q:** Your server starts successfully but doesn't appear in Claude Desktop.
+**Q:** Your server starts successfully but doesn't appear in Cursor IDE.
 What should you check?

 <details>
 <summary>Click to reveal answer</summary>